Leopard printed cat sitting

 Roundworms

-These are the little nasties you’re most likely to come across, being the most common type of worm in cats.
-They make their home in the cat's intestine and their worm eggs find their way into the wider environment through passing in the faeces.
-So a cat can ‘catch’ roundworms by eating these eggs directly or by eating rodents, birds and earthworms that have the eggs inside them.
+These little nasties are the most common worms in cats.
+They make their home in the intestine and their eggs find their way into the wider environment through passing in the faeces.
+So, a cat can catch worms by eating the eggs directly or by eating intermediate hosts like rodents, birds and earthworms that have the worm eggs inside them.
+In this way, the worm completes its life cycle.

-Kittens are especially prone to becoming infected by a particular type of roundworm (Toxicara cati).
-The larvae of these worms can be present in a mother-cat’s mammary glands - so members of the litter can become infected through their mother’s milk.
+Kittens are especially prone to becoming infected with roundworms, particularly Toxicara cati roundworms.
+The larvae of these worms can be present in a mother cat's mammary glands, so members of the litter can become infected through their mother's milk.

 Tapeworms

-Cats are most likely to get tapeworms through swallowing fleas - so you may find yourself having to deal with this alongside a flea infestation.
-These long, thin worms stick to the intestinal lining of your cat.
-Tapeworm eggs or segments are often seen in the fur around the anus and look like grains of rice.
+Cats are most likely to get tapeworms through swallowing fleas, so they are commonly found in cats with a flea infestation.
+These long, thin intestinal worms stick to your cat's intestinal lining.
+Tapeworm eggs are often visible in the fur around the anus and resemble grains of rice.
+Tapeworms can also affect humans.

 Hookworms